 Pacific Northwest ERMA

-Pacific Northwest ERMA grew out of the ERMA site initially developed for Washington's Puget Sound, in support of NOAA's Climate Assessment and Proactive Response Initiative (CAPRI).
+- Pacific Northwest ERMA grew out of an effort working on Washington's Puget Sound in support of NOAA's Climate Assessment and Proactive Response Initiative (CAPRI).
 CAPRI links contaminant sources, climate scenarios, and vulnerability assessments to help mitigate and adapt to climate change-related contaminant impacts.
-This information can be used to set management priorities based on vulnerabilities to predicted climate change conditions, as well as to guide adaptive habitat restoration.